kubeflow/blog/_posts/2023-07-26-kubeflow-user-survey-2023.md

 In the previous [2022 Kubeflow User Survey](https://blog.kubeflow.org/kubeflow-user-survey-2022/), security emerged as one of the top three voted answers, highlighting it as a significant gap in Kubeflow.
-Since then, the community has placed a strong emphasis on security, leading to the formation of an unofficial security team comprising members with a security-focused mindset.
+Since then, the community has placed a strong emphasis on security, leading to the formation of the Kubeflow Security Team comprising members with a security-focused mindset.
 Their primary objective is to address security concerns and ensure that Kubeflow remains a robust and secure platform for all its users.
 For further details, visit the [Kubeflow security team](https://github.com/kubeflow/kubeflow/tree/master/security) and consider joining the next